 As the aforementioned 2011 government report goes on to say, ‘younger people are no less likely to think that specific groups, such as the elderly, the disabled and low income working families need to be supported.’
 They are merely less likely to feel these safety nets are things they themselves need.

 IPPR’s Nick Pearce and Gavin Kelly recently wrote that failure to adapt to these sorts of changes have left unions ‘invisible’ across many parts of the private service sector.
 They call this an issue that has, for a generation, been ‘sidestepped’.
 Living for the Weekend offers a starting place for beginning to address it.

 But the report also suggests, as Labour looks to the next election, that we should be careful of allowing the most eloquent and educated voices of the younger generation to be its only spokespeople.
 As the data on Brexit voting showed, there is a significant difference between ‘young people’ and ‘young middle-class people’

 A recent Intergenerational Committee report on voter turnout found the same thing, concluding that in elections ‘degree-educated-to-non-degree-educated turnout gaps have widened significantly’.

-So, while a new generation of activists is great for Labour and probably the unions too, Living for the Weekend shows that not all young people see things in the same way.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+So, while a new generation of activists is great for Labour and probably the unions too, Living for the Weekend shows that not all young people see things in the same way.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.